Aquarium CO2 Systems

 Easy CO2 Adapter

 One problem you may encounter while operating your CO2 system is actually sourcing the CO2 cylinders needed for your system.
-Our 'Kits with Adapters' range come with an adapter that enable you to use a range of easily accessible CO2 cylinders as your CO2 source.
+Our range of CO2 systems come with an (optional) adapter that enable you to use a range of easily accessible CO2 cylinders as your CO2 source.
 These include: SodaStream cylinders, Disposable Welding CO2 cylinders, or Paintball CO2 cylinders - simply select which type you'd like.

-By using one of these adapters, you are ensuring that a supply of CO2 is always conveniently available from a high street shop.
-Our kits are customisable to enable you to select which adapter you would like to use.
+By using one of these adapters you are assured that a supply of CO2 is always conveniently available from a high street shop.
+Our CO2 Systems are customisable to enable you to select which adapter you would like to use.

 A gas regulator is needed to 'regulate' the high pressure from the CO2 cylinder to a lower, usable pressure for use in the aquarium.
 Our range of regulators are purpose-built for aquarium use and very safe, easy to install, and use.

-The regulators included in our kits come with an integrated solenoid magnetic valve, which enable use of a timer plug to turn the CO2 off when the lights in your aquarium are switched off and the plants are not Photosynthesising.
+The regulators included in our Aquarium CO2 Systems come with an integrated solenoid magnetic valve, which enable use of a timer plug to turn the CO2 off when the lights in your aquarium are switched off and the plants are not Photosynthesising.

 A bubble counter is a simple but effective piece of equipment that enables you to monitor the dosing of CO2 into your aquarium.
 By counting the number of bubbles flowing through the unit, you can adjust the flow controller on the regulator to achieve the 'bubble count' you require.